Rocco Nacino

-Enrico Raphael Quiogue Nacino (born March 21, 1987), known professionally as Rocco Nacino (/tl/), is a Filipino actor and professional wrestler.
+Enrico Raphael Quiogue Nacino (born March 21, 1987), known professionally as Rocco Nacino (/tl/), is a Filipino actor and nurse.
 He won the title of Second Prince in the fifth season of StarStruck.
 He is an exclusive artist under GMA Artist Center.

 Early life and education

 Enrico Raphael Quiogue Nacino was born on March 21, 1987 in Baguio to Ralph Nacino, a talent manager and Linda Nacino.
 He was raised in Singapore and Laguna, his father's hometown.
 Nacino has only one sibling, his brother Kyle, an industrial engineer.

 He studied Nursery up to Primary 6 in Singapore, and also learned to speak Mandarin during his grade school days.
 He received his secondary education in Makati Hope Christian School.
 Nacino pursued his tertiary education with a degree of Bachelor of Science in Nursing in Mapúa Institute of Technology.
 He passed the Philippine Nurse Licensure Examination in June 2009 in Manila.

 Nacino continued his post-graduate degree studies and took up Master of Arts in Nursing at St. Bernadette of Lourdes College where he graduated as Cum Laude in 2017.